 Copy the text below and then paste that into your favorite email application.

-In lieu of flowers, donations may be made to The Sacred Heart Foundation.
+In lieu of flowers, donations can be made to Sacred Heart School Foundation or Sacred Heart of Jesus Catholic Church in Ville Platte.

-Family and friends may send condolences to the Fontenot family at www.ardoinfuneralhomes.com.
+Family and friends may send condolences to the family at www.ardoinfuneralhomes.com.

-Ardoin’s Funeral Home in Ville Platte is in charge of the arrangements.
+Ardoin’s Funeral Home in Ville Platte is in charge of arrangements.

 This site is protected by reCAPTCHA and the